Loading...

 Gather the Documents

-Once you fulfill the eligibility requirements, gather some essential documents to proceed with your federal tax return claim.
+Once you fulfill the eligibility requirements, gather essential documents for your federal tax return claim.
 Here is what you will need:

 • IRS Form 1040